 I understand the challenge of securing childcare and parents feeling spread thin.
 Thus, it is a win-win for couples when I only recommend they find childcare twice a month and engage them in longer sessions to help them get present and do the deep work they wish to in order to achieve long-lasting gains.
 The amount of time it takes for couples to experience positive change varies.
 The couples identified relationship goals, initial level of functioning, and motivation to be open and willing to change will influence the length of treatment.
 On average, couples need 3 months in order to reach some of their goals.

 I am also committed to helping ALL couples who wish to invest in their most important relationship.
 Therefore, I offer a few sliding scale spots and have several community referral sources I can recommend as well.

-I also offer a highly affordable workshop for parents called “Keeping the Spark Alive” a couple times a year.
+I also offer a highly affordable workshop for parents called “Keeping the Spark Alive” once a year.

 What if my spouse refuses to attend couples therapy?

 This is a very common issue because more often than not one partner is ready to get help immediately and the other is reluctant for a variety of reasons, including the beliefs that relationships are common sense and that adults should be able to solve all of their issues by themselves.
 If only these statements were true, the divorce rate would not continue to be at 50%.
 Thus…

 - Ask first!
 And if you hear anything, but “yes”, calmly ask your partner if they would be willing to listen to your feelings for just the next 5 minutes (when you would briefly share your hopes for your relationship).
 After you’ve planted the seed, let it go.